One of the things that most IT leaders agree on, is the slow adoption of the public cloud. Our own survey also confirms that.

 Of course cloud providers have offers for hybrid clouds to help with that issue.
 There are also products that are the abstract layers, which are trying to pretend that it doesn’t matter which cloud is beneath.

-The cost of the public cloud is higher in hybrid scenarios because of the costs of VPNs and data transmissions, than if the two services were already in the public cloud.
+The cost of the public cloud services is higher in hybrid cloud scenarios because of the costs of VPNs and data transmissions, than if the two services were already in the public cloud.
 Cloud-to-cloud transmissions are faster and cheaper.

 For new organizations such as startups, it’s often very simple.
 They don’t want to even think about building the local infrastructure, they have to focus on their product MVPs and showcase their ability to deliver customer facing applications faster.